-Veterans from the Heritage Heroes project are working with colleagues and volunteers from Canal & River Trust to restore its brickwork and parapet.
+Veterans from our Heritage Heroes project worked with colleagues and volunteers from Canal & River Trust to restore its brickwork and parapet.
 Each veteran received specialist lime mortar training to do the work.

 The work on bridge 99 cost about £60,000 and was funded by players of the People’s Postcode Lottery Dream Fund.

 Bridge 99 (New Bridge) is not far away from the equally historic Crofton Pumping Station.
 It was also known as Column Ride Bridge and then New Crown Estate Bridge when the then Marquis of Aylesbury sold the estate farmland to the Crown in 1950.

 Rennie built the bridge in about 1807 following a masterplan devised by the great landscape gardener Capability Brown in around 1770.

 The Kennet & Avon Canal passes through the grounds of Tottenham House, which belonged to the Earl of Aylesbury.
 Brown planned to link the Grand Avenue in Savernake Forest with one in Wilton Brail so guests could complete their scenic ride.
 Although the skew arch was positioned to make this connection, the two rides were never joined up.

 In most cases, locks and bridges were built next to each other.
 However, Bridge 99 was constructed mid-way between two locks so the upper classes wouldn’t hear the boatmen’s colourful language as they rode past.

 To overcome any structural weakness in the angled arch, Rennie used four brick courses, each following a different line along the arch, to give it extra strength.